-6-16.
+6-15.
 Two-Plane Operations

-The device is divided into two planes for performance improvement, which provides ONFI two-plane commend set, and traditional two-plane command set.
+The 2Gb/4Gb NAND device is divided into two planes for performance improvement.
 In the two-plane operation, the NAND device may proceed the same type operation (for example: Program or Erase) on the two planes concurrent or overlapped by the two-plane command sets.
 The different type operations cannot be done in the two-plane operations; for example, it cannot be done to erase one plane and program the other plane concurrently.

-The plane address A18 must be different from each selected plane address.
-The page address A12-A17 of individual plane must be the same for two-plane operation.
+The plane address A18 (for x8 bus) or A17 (for x16 bus) must be different from each selected plane address.
+The page address A12-A17(for x8 bus) or A11-A16 (for x16 bus) of individual plane must be the same for two-plane operation.

-The Status Read command (70h) may check the device status in the two-plane operation, if the result is failed and then the Status Enhanced Read (78h) may check which plane is failed.
+The Status Read command(70h) may check the device status in the two-plane operation, if the result is failed and then the Status Enhanced Read (78h) may check which plane is failed.

-6-17.
-Two-plane Program (ONFI & Traditional) & Two-plane Cache Program (ONFI & Traditional)
+6-16.
+Two-plane Program (ONFI) and Two-plane Cache Program (ONFI)

 The two-plane program command (80h-11h) may input data to cache buffer and wait for the final plane data input with command (80h-10h) and then transfer all data to NAND array.
-As for the two-plane cache program operation, it can be achieved by a two-plane program command (80h-11h) with a cache program command (80h-15h), and the final address input with the confirm command (80h-10h).
-Please refer to the waveforms of Figure 35-1.
-AC Waveforms for Two-plane Program (ONFI) and Figure 36.
-AC Waveforms for Two-plane Cache Program (ONFI) for details.
-The random data input command (85h) can be also used in the two-plane program operation for changing the column address, please refer to Figure 35-2.
-AC Waveforms for Page Program Random Data Two-plane (ONFI).
-The traditional two-plane page program and cache program commands describe in Figure 38.
-AC waveforms for Two-plane Program (Traditional) and Figure 39.
-AC waveforms for Two-plane Cache Program (Traditional).
+As for the two-plane cache program operation, after the prior two-plane program command (80h-11h) is the cache program command (80h-15h) for the overhead time reduction.
+Please refer to the waveforms of two-plane program and two-plane cache program for details.
+The random data input command (85h) can be also used in the two-plane program operation for changing the column address, please refer to the waveform of two-plane program with random data input.